 The equipment required to conduct composting on an individual operation will vary with size of operation and volume of mortality losses.
 In general, many medium to large operations may already have the needed equipment.
-A frontend loader with capacity to move the types of carcasses encountered, and composting material, will serve basic equipment needs for most operations.
-Those also composting manure or other materials in windrows have specialized equipment dedicated exclusively to composting activities.
-The cost of a new commercial compost turner or windrow machine may range from \$30,000 in excess of \$100,000.
-Although used equipment and leases are available; this type of equipment is not necessary for mortality composting, and not recommended for bin and single pile composting.
-A fuller discussion of equipment is included in the section titled "Equipment Decisions."
+A front-end loader with capacity to move the types of carcasses encountered and composting material will serve basic equipment needs for most operations.
+Composting manure or other materials in windrows have specialized equipment dedicated exclusively to composting activities.
+The cost of a new commercial compost turner or windrow machine may range from \$30,000 to more than \$100,000.
+Although used composting equipment and leases are available; this type of equipment is not necessary for mortality composting, and not recommended for bin and single pile composting.
+A more in-depth discussion of equipment is included in the Equipment Decisions section.

 Facility needs for a successful composting operation primarily includes open space to place windrows of composted material.
 This space should be sufficient to place windrows of composted material for a period of at least six months without need to remove.
 Sufficient room to maneuver equipment in and around compost windrows is also necessary.
-A complete discussion of site and facility needs is included in the section titled "Site Selection."
+A complete discussion of site and facility needs is included in the section titled Site Selection section.